jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## Welcome

 Hello Stargazer!
 I'm glad you came aboard.
-If it wasn't for you, the future will exist only in science fiction.
+If it wasn't for you, the future would exist only in science fiction.
 Now because of you, we can start Techvolution.
 While I dearly hope Left/Right politics gets better, I don't think we should wait and see.
 It's much safer to make the future happen now.

 There's lots of work ahead.
 I unfortunately can't tell you what your journey will be like.
 It's your job to upgrade your slice of the world to the Internet Age.
 You can however follow my trek to make our society happier.

 ## My Frontline Problem

 Watch this clip from Netflix's _Black Mirror_.
 It's a story of a crazed man who wants to talk with the CEO of an Instagram-like app called Smithereen.
 He holds a company intern hostage awaiting the CEO’s call.
 Police surround him, corporate lackies try to deflect him, bullets are fired at him, but he still wants his phone call.
 Nobody knows why.
-They learn he was hit by a drunk driver years before.
+They only know he was hit by a drunk driver years before.

 https://www.youtube.com/watch?v=_gF1oGQ2hAA&feature=youtu.be&t=57

 New technology is either our salvation.
 Or our distraction.
 This is frontline pain.
 It's not caused by Progressives, or Conservatives.
 It's neither someone else problem, or bad luck.
 This is our society's pain.
-Pain is what evolution uses to force it's lifeforms to adapt, and if we refuse life finds someone else to carry it's banner.
+Pain is what evolution uses to force it's lifeforms to adapt, and if we refuse, life finds someone else to carry it's banner.

-And these are the poor souls car insurance adjusters speak to all day.
+These are the poor souls car insurance adjusters speak to all day.
 While most aren't so devastated; far too many are (in fact many adjusters don't use social media because of threats from callers, sadly a kidnapping isn't not too outlandish.
 Some people send thank-you flowers though so there's good and bad).
 Deadly crashes, mutilations, hijackings, murders, drive-bys, drunk driving, car fires, and yes, distracted driving.
 Every human tragedy eventually calls an insurance adjuster.
 And all the while DING-DING-DING-DING-DING-DING.

 I wept while watching Smithereens; full out tears.
 I knew what the plot twist was—that distracted driving killed a loved one—because I'd spoken with this person too many times.
 This was the motivation for me to make my app.
-I wanted to help us solve things like horrible, useless, and preventable car crashes with something (I now call) the Life Star.
+I wanted to help solve horrible, useless, and preventable car crashes with something (I now call) the Life Star.

 Here's why I failed; and here's why I'll succeed.